hearhellacopters/hash-maker/README.md

 ## RadioGatún

-RadioGatún hash function class. *Note that the naming of 32 / 64 hashes are not the hash size, but the bit size it processes in.* Can be returned as a `string`, `Uint8Array`, or `Buffer`.
+RadioGatún hash function class. *Note that the naming of 32 / 64 hashes are not the hash size, but the bit size it processes in.* Can be returned as a hex `string`, `Uint8Array`, or `Buffer`.
 Can create your own with the `RADIOGATUN.RadioGatun##` classes.

 Can be imported as: